castares/twitter-analysis-app/README.md

 # twitter-analysis-app

 This is a standalone and serverless app, that helps you find people around you that migth be interested in your content.
-It uses NLP to compare your content with your follower's followers and provides a similarity score between 0 and 1.
+It uses NLP to compare your content with your followers' followers and provides a similarity score between 0 and 1.
 It builds a sqlite database, so you can connect it to your favorite Data Visualization tool.

 Setup instructions: